barbulescualex/MaterialFields/README.md

 # MaterialFields [WIP]

-iOS textfields and pickers following the Material Design Guidelines
+A UI driven text entry and value selection framework for better UI and modular validation layers.

 ----------------

-A UI driven text entry and value selection framework for better UI and modular validation layers.

 |         | Main Features  |
 ----------|-----------------